-The Air Quality Division (AQD), within the Michigan Department of Environmental Quality (DEQ), is responsible for issuing Permits to Install to assure that all new or modified sources of air pollution will not have a detrimental impact on human health, human welfare, or the environment and will comply with all applicable state and federal requirements.
+The Air Quality Division (AQD), within the Department of Environment, Great Lakes, and Energy (EGLE), is responsible for issuing Permits to Install to assure that all new or modified sources of air pollution will not have a detrimental impact on human health, human welfare, or the environment and will comply with all applicable state and federal requirements.

 A. NAME OF PERMIT OR APPROVAL: